ResearchComputingServices/parallel-computing/_episodes/09-matlab-tips.md

 ## Column-Major Memory Access

 MATLAB stores matrices in column-major format.
-This means an array such as:
+This means a matrix such as the one below will be stored in RAM in this order: 1, 4, 7, 2, 5, 8, 3, 6, 9.

 ~~~
 ans =